ja4oti/ECommerceStore/README.md

 	The script refers to excel.xlsx file with the column of Keywords, and only moves to the next statement if keyword used in class corresponds with one in the excel file

+2. Data Driven framework:
+pre requisites
+		1. JXL jar file
+		2. @DataProvider Test NG annotation
+		3. Testdata xls file with input data for email and password and an output of result status

-2. Data Driven framework: The login test case is tested with different credentials of email and password combinations.
+The login test case is tested with different credentials of email and password combinations.
 	The credentials are contained in an excel file with different data sets of email, and password.
 	This is used to verify if user can be able to log into the system by providing invalid email and invalid password.
 	And also the error message displayed when user tries to login using the different credentials.